abdulwahabO/study-notes/sql-databases/sql.md

 SELECT AVG(price) as price_avg, product_name FROM products GROUP BY product_name;
 ```
 TODO: Practice grouping and applying aggregate functions on a real DB.

-TODO: Learn about stored procedures and views.
+TODO: Learn about stored procedures, triggers, EXPLAIN and views.

 ## SQL Practice: Prognoreport DB query problems.